Small Business Taxes & ManagementTM--Copyright 2005-14, A/N Group, Inc.

 2. The expertise of the taxpayer or his advisors.
 Preparation for the activity by extensive study of its accepted business, economic, and scientific practices, or consultation with those who are expert therein, may indicate that the taxpayer has a profit motive where the taxpayer carries on the activity in accordance with such practices.
 Where a taxpayer has such preparation or procures such expert advice, but does not carry on the activity in accordance with such practices, a lack of intent to derive profit may be indicated unless it appears that the taxpayer is attempting to develop new or superior techniques which may result in profits from the activity.

 The courts often look first at the expertise of the taxpayer.
 For example, someone who has spent considerable time in various retailing operations has a better chance of succeeding at selling on the web.
 That's the best situation.
+In one case the court gave this factor to the taxpayer with a farming operation where he and his wife had been brought up on farms despite their current jobs as professionals.
 If you have little or no expertise in the field but consult experts such as a CPA, marketing professional, engineer, etc. your position is improved.
 The further afield the activity from your base knowledge, the more you should consult experts.

 3. The time and effort expended by the taxpayer in carrying on the activity.
 The fact that the taxpayer devotes much of his personal time and effort to carrying on an activity, particularly if the activity does not have substantial personal or recreational aspects, may indicate an intention to derive a profit.
 A taxpayer's withdrawal from another occupation to devote most of his energies to the activity may also be evidence that the activity is engaged in for profit.
 The fact that the taxpayer devotes a limited amount of time to an activity does not necessarily indicate a lack of profit motive where the taxpayer employs competent and qualified persons to carry on the activity.

+But you don't have to be engaged in the activity full-time to win, it just could be more difficult.
 4. Expectation that assets used in activity may appreciate in value.
-The term "profit" encompasses appreciation in the value of assets, such as land, used in the activity.
-Thus, the taxpayer may intend to derive a profit from the operation of the activity, and may also intend that, even if no profit from current operations is derived, an overall profit will result when appreciation in the value of land used in the activity is realized since income from the activity together with the appreciation of land will exceed expenses of operation.
+The term "profit" encompasses appreciation in the value of assets, such as land or buildings, used in the activity.
+Thus, the taxpayer may intend to derive a profit from the operation of the activity, and may also intend that, even if there's no profit from current operations, an overall profit will result when appreciation in the value of land is realized.

 For example, you purchase a tract of land in the suburbs and run a small amusement park.
-While the amusement park is unlikely to be a consistent moneymaker, the land is appreciating rapidly, allowing an overall profit from the activity.
+You quickly discover it's difficult for the amusement park to turn consistent profits, the land is appreciating rapidly, allowing an overall profit from the activity.
 Caution.
 Special rules apply when you operate a farm.

 6. The taxpayer's history of income or losses with respect to the activity.
 A series of losses during the initial or start-up stage of an activity may not necessarily be an indication that the activity is not engaged in for profit.
 However, where losses continue to be sustained beyond the period which customarily is necessary to bring the operation to profitable status such continued losses, if not explainable, as due to customary business risks or reverses, may be indicative that the activity is not being engaged in for profit.
 If losses are sustained because of unforeseen circumstances which are beyond the control of the taxpayer, such as drought, disease, fire, theft, weather damages, other involuntary conversions, or depressed market conditions, such losses would not be an indication that the activity is not engaged in for profit.
 A series of years in which net income was realized would of course be strong evidence that the activity is engaged in for profit.